petebaker/gnumaker/README.md

 ## Overview

-**gnumaker** makes if easy to create and use GNU Makefiles to aid a reproducible work flow for data analysis projects.
+**gnumaker** makes it easy to create and use GNU Makefiles to aid a reproducible work flow for data analysis projects.

 GNU Make is the defacto standard for efficiently rerunning appropriate